quanser/ACC-Competition-2025/Software_Setup/DevelopmentGuide.md

 This Docker Container is modified from the Isaac-ROS Nvidia container.
 It comes preinstalled with ROS2 Humble and contains the nodes that are used to interface with the Virtual QCar2.

-The ROS2 Humble nodes interface with the QCar2 via the [Python API](https://docs.quanser.com/quarc/documentation/python/hardware/index.html).
+The ROS2 Humble nodes interface with the QCar2 via the [C API](https://docs.quanser.com/quarc/documentation/hardware_functions_alphabetical_list_c.html).

 ## How to create files that persist in the container